 What is TurboTenant?

-TurboTenant is a tenant screening service that provides credit and background checks on rental applicants.
+TurboTenant is a property management software provider that offers credit and background checks on rental applicants.
 While TurboTenant offers many resources for property managers, this review will focus on their tenant screening service.

 TurboTenant Features and Facts